robert-giaquinto/text-analysis-on-healthcare-journals/README.md

    To use automatically load this virtualenv everytime you login (recommended, if you aren't working on other MSI projects) add the previous line of code to your ~/.bashrc file.

-4. Installing the necessary packages.
+4. Installing the necessary python packages.

    A requirements.txt file, listing all packages used for this project is included in the repository.
 To install them first make sure your virtual environment is activated, then run the following line of code: